Transverse Momentum Distributions from Lattice QCD without Wilson Lines: SCET derivation of factorization

+where $C({\cal P}^+/\mu)$ is a matching coefficient and independent of the quark flavor, and $e^{-i{\cal P}\cdot b}$ can be moved to the front of the operator because it only acts on the collinear fields.

-Since $b^z$ and $b_\perp$ are Fourier conjugate to $xP^z$ and $k_\perp$, respectively, we have the scaling $b^z\sim O(1)$ and $b_\perp\sim O(1/\lambda)$ at finite $x$.
-Therefore, the exchange of hard particles between collinear fields, separated by $b_\perp$, is suppressed, and the CG quasi-TMD correlator can be multiplicatively matched to SCET as
+Since $b^z$ and $b_\perp$ are Fourier conjugate to $xP^z=xP^+/\sqrt{2}$ and $k_\perp$, respectively, we have the scaling $b^z\sim O(1)$ and $b_\perp\sim O(1/\lambda)$ at finite $x$.
+Therefore, the exchange of hard particles between collinear fields, which are separated by $b_\perp$, is suppressed, and the Coulomb-gauge quasi-TMD correlator can be multiplicatively matched to SCET through the matching of the dressed fields,